 The minor national parties

-- The Green Party (1 MP, 3 MEPs, 2 MSPs): originally an environmental single-issue party, they have attempted to branch-out into other areas of policy in which they tend to take a standard British-left-wing viewpoint.
+- The Green Party (1 MP, 3 MEPs, 6 MSPs, 2 MLAs): originally an environmental single-issue party, they have attempted to branch-out into other areas of policy in which they tend to take a standard British-left-wing viewpoint.
 They used to differ from other left-wing parties with regard to science, where they Greens embraced many "alternative" (and scientifically rubbished) ideas such as homeopathy, partially as a result of their manifesto being completely democratic, even to people not versed in either science or politics.
-Those policies have now been tightened up, and they are no longer "anti-science", although they are still passionate advocates of "alternative medicine".
-Also unlike their European counterparts, they are a Eurosceptic party and part of the same international alliance of Eurosceptic parties as UKIP, albeit only with observer status, although this is not widely known.
+Nowadays, their only "anti-science" policies are opposition to nuclear power and scepticism of GM crops - though many of their members still favour "alternative" medicines.
+Their position on Europe is to take a reformist Eurosceptic view - they would prefer to stay in the EU, but want to see it massively reformed.
 Technically three parties: the party has separate branches in England and Wales, Scotland, and Northern Ireland; the Scottish Greens are pro-independence (and have the backing of Franz Ferdinand).
 The English and Welsh Greens won the first Green seat at Westminster in 2010, its leader Caroline Lucas beating Labourite Nancy Platts to win the seat of Brighton Pavilion in East Sussex.
 They held the seat in 2015, winning only one seat, despite getting well over one million votes nationally.
 The Greens' colour, surprisingly, is green, and the English and Wales party's icon is a sunflower.
 The Scottish, English and Welsh, and Irish branches of the Greens use variations on the theme.